keilmillerjr/flavors/readme.md

 Inspiration for this theme came from the [unnamed theme](http://forum.attractmode.org/index.php?topic=1231.0) by [liquid8d](http://forum.attractmode.org/index.php?action=profile;u=4)

 CRT-Lottes Shader by Timothy Lottes, converted to MAME and AttractMode FE by Luke-Nukem.

+Default marquee is a slightly modified version of [Led-Style Marquees](http://www.onyxarcade.com/marquee.html) by Onyx Arcade to flow a little better with the many primary colors of this layout.